Jay-Idrees/Upenn-CyberSecurity-Cryptography/Readme.md

 - `-k mypassword` creates a key, with the password `mypassword`.
 - `-P > key_and_IV` prints out the key and IV to a file called `key_and_IV`.

+- Very important: Note that the key here is generated based on the length of the supplied password.
+If I give the password to another person then they can use the same process to generate the key with the password provided and then then use the key and IV to decrypt.
+The process is consistent.

   - For example:

   ```